 Many counselling psychologists are self-employed, or work partly for the NHS and partly for themselves.

-Freelance hours of work can be arranged to suit, although they will be driven by client requirements and may require working outside office hours.
+Freelance hours of work can be arranged to suit, although they will be driven by client requirements and may require working outside of office hours.

 There are good opportunities for part-time work, career breaks and job-sharing.